Oracy and the Physical Education (P.E) classroom

 That’s something that I quite like to experiment with.
 The combination of verbal and non-verbal communication together is really what you’re looking for.
 So they learn to do the signalling as well as speaking.

 For instance, I was teaching a year six football lesson.
-They’re fairly able in terms of primary ability levels.
-And so I said: “No one’s allowed to talk.
+I said: “No one’s allowed to talk.
 If you talk, it’s a penalty to the other team”.
 At first, they’re like, “Oh, no!”
 But soon they had to think of other ways to communicate.
-And then I said, Okay, if you’re going to talk, it has to be in a full sentence, like “I’m in good space here, please pass me the ball”.
+And then I said, Okay, if you’re going to talk, it has to be a clear instruction with a reason, like “I’m in good space here, please pass me the ball”.
 You start to see their cogs turning while they’re on the pitch, having to think about how they communicate as well as executing the pass itself, for instance.

 I remember saying to the students “Why did that move not work?”
 And they said, “Communication!”
 Well, what do you mean by communication?
 How is that?
 What does that mean?
 What does that look like?
 And then it becomes a question of how could give better information – that’s what we’re trying to do: we’re trying to convey as much information as accurately as we can, especially in sport where we don’t have a lot of time to communicate before acting.